-The Bank of Italy has decided to exercise the discretion allowed for large exposures.
-Relating to article 493 (3) CRR, the Italian Supervisory Authority has stated that a 0% risk weight factor will be applied to (i) exposures, including participations, held by bank or banking group to its parent undertaking or its own subsidiaries, when they are subject to the supervision on a consolidated basis in a Member State in accordance with the CRR; exposures arising from minimum reserves held relating to central banks which are denominated in their own national currencies; exposures to banks and other investment firms that do not constitute institutions' own funds, with duration not longer than the following business day and not denominated in a major trading currency, assume the characteristics of banking covered bonds are also weighted at 20 per cent according to article 129 CRR.
+The Bank of Italy decided to exercise the discretion allowed for large exposures.
+Regarding article 493 (3) CRR, the Italian Supervisory Authority stated that a 0% risk weight factor will be applied to (i) exposures, including shares, held by a bank or banking group in its parent undertaking or its own subsidiaries, when they are subject to supervision on a consolidated basis in a Member State in accordance with the CRR; (ii) exposures arising from minimum reserves held in central banks' accounts denominated in their own national currencies; (iii) exposures to banks and other investment firms that do not constitute an institution's own funds, with duration no longer than the following business day and not denominated in a major trading currency.

-Monetary exposures categorised as banking covered bonds weighted at 10 per cent according to article 129 CRR, are also considered at 10 per cent of their nominal value.
+Monetary exposures categorised as covered bonds weighted at 10% according to article 129 CRR, are also considered at 10% of their nominal value.

-Exposures to local institutions within European Union are weighted at 20 per cent in accordance with Part III of Title II Chapter 2 of the CRR.
-In addition exposures secured by the funded and unfunded credit protection of such institutions, and cash exposures which
+Exposures to local institutions within the European Union are weighted at 20% in accordance with Part III, Title II, Chapter 2 of the CRR.
+In addition exposures secured by the funded and unfunded credit protection of such institutions, and cash exposures which assume the characteristics of covered bonds are also weighted at 20% according to article 129 CRR.

-Off-balance sheet exposures classified as warranties and guarantees that don't fall under the category of credit substitutes (characterised by a medium-low risk) and as cash exposures in the form of banking covered bonds, are weighted at 50 per cent in accordance with the article 129 CRR, and they are w considered at 50 per cent of their nominal value.
+Off-balance-sheet exposures classified as warranties and guarantees that do not come under the category of credit substitutes (characterised by medium-low risk) and as cash exposures in the form of covered bonds, are weighted at 50% in accordance with article 129 CRR, and are considered at 50% of their nominal value.

-Finally, the exposures arising from mutual guarantee and categorised as either monetary funds or real financial guarantees granted by mutual banks are considered at 80 per cent of their nominal value.
-Moreover, the Bank of Italy has established that the prudential discipline stated in article 395 CRR concerning limits to large exposures is to be applied to the exposures to investment firms within extra-EU States.
+Finally, exposures arising from mutual guarantee and categorised as either monetary funds or real financial guarantees granted by mutual banks are considered at 80% of their nominal value.
+Moreover, the Bank of Italy established that the prudential discipline stated in article 395 CRR concerning limits to large exposures applies to exposures to investment firms in extra-EU States.